Discord-RE/Discord-video-stream/README.md

 $play-live http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4
 ```

-## FAQS
+## FAQs

 - Can I stream on existing voice connection (CAM) and in a go-live connection simultaneously?

-Yes, just send the media packets over both udp connections.
+Yes, just send the media packets over both connections.
 The voice gateway expects you to signal when a user turns on their camera, so make sure you signal using `client.signalVideo(guildId, channelId, true)` before you start sending cam media packets.

 - Does this library work with bot tokens?